Anticipation builds as Morocco hosts Senegal in the Africa Cup of Nations final

 Abdessamad Ezzalzouli, Neil El Aynaoui and Ismael Saibari were the midfield trio supporting Brahim Díaz attacking on the left, Ayoub El Kaabi up front, and Bilal El Khannous on the right.

 Senegal coach Pape Thiaw opted for the 20-year-old Mamadou Sarr in defense in place of the suspended captain Kalidou Koulibaly alongside Moussa Niakhaté in front of goalkeeper Edouard Mendy.
-El Hadji Malick Diouf was at left back, with Antoine Mendy on the right.
+El Hadji Malick Diouf was at left back, with Antoine Mendy on the right in place of Krépin Diatta, who was injured in the pre-match warmup.

 Idrissa Gueye and Lamine Camara formed the midfield, flanked by Pape Alassane Gueye on the left and Iliman Ndiaye on the right.
 Sadio Mané and Nicolas Jackson were the front two.